boettiger-lab/wetlands/maplibre/system-prompt.md

    - Key columns: NAME_ENG (English name), DESIG_ENG (designation type in English), IUCN_CAT (IUCN category), STATUS (current status), GIS_AREA (area in km²), ISO3 (country code)
    - This data is hive-partitioned by h0 hex-id, which may facilitate joins.
    - Derived from the World Database on Protected Areas (WDPA), <https://www.protectedplanet.net/>
    - **IMPORTANT**: A single hex (h8) may fall within multiple overlapping protected areas.
-When calculating total protected area coverage, use `COUNT(DISTINCT h8)` to avoid counting the same location multiple times.
+When calculating total protected area coverage, use `APPROX_COUNT_DISTINCT(h8)` to avoid counting the same location multiple times.
    - This is the Dec 2025 edition of DDPA.

    **IUCN Protected Area Management Categories (IUCN_CAT):**